Western Illinois University: Macomb Campus

 - A form must be completed by the student.
-This form requires the signatures of the undergraduate academic adviser, the graduate department chairperson, and designated authorities in the offices of the Registrar and Graduates Studies.
+This form requires signatures of the undergraduate academic advisor, the graduate department chairperson, and designated authorities in the Offices of the Registrar and Graduate Studies.

 - The completed form must be filed in the Office of Graduate Studies prior to enrolling in the course for bridge credit.

-Courses with a variable credit designation, (e.g., “English 409, Independent Study [1–3]”), may be taken for a different number of credit hours.
+Courses with a variable credit designation [e.g., “ENG 409, Independent Study (1–3)”] may be taken with a different number of credit hours.
 Students should consult the course instructor or the department offering the course to determine the number of semester hours for which they may register.